LloydYCHuang/Webpage/cv.md

 - **Huang, Y. C.,** & Hseu, Z. Y. (2019).
 Silicon availability and its relation to other properties of soils in Taiwan.
 Abstract Proceedings of 14<sup>th</sup> International Conference of the East and Southeast Asia Federation of Soil Science Societies (ESAFS).
 National Taiwan University.
 Taipei, Taiwan.
 Nov.
 3-8, 2019. (oral presentation)
 - **Huang, Y. C.,** Tsui, C. C., Chiang, C. H., & Hseu, Z. Y. (2018).
 Element composition of the colluvial soils at an archeological site from Linkou Terrace, Taiwan.
 Abstract Proceedings of Joint Seminar on Environmental Ecology and Restoration.
 Ishikawa Prefectural University.
 Hakodate, Japan.
 Sept.
 3-6, 2018. (oral presentation)

+*In preparation*
+- **Huang, Y. C.,** Huang, C. Y., Chen, Z. S., & Hseu, Z. Y. (2022).
+Using proximal sensing for characterizing diagnostic horizons of fine-textured podzolic soils in subtropical forests.
+CATENA.
+(SCI, IF = 6.367)

 ## Research experience
 **Soil Survey and Remediation Laboratory, NTU**
 *July 2017 - present*
-*Will work as Full Time Research Assistant from Sept.
+*Full Time Research Assistant from Sept.
 2022*
 - Lab website: <a href="https://ssrlab.com.tw/" target="_blank">https://ssrlab.com.tw/</a>
 - Combined portable X-ray fluorescence spectrometer and Vis/NIR/SWIR spectroradiometers to predict soil organic carbon, clay, amorphous iron, and optical density of oxalate extractant (ODOE)
 -	Investigated the differentiation of podzolic soils in subalpine forests in Taiwan using selective extraction, micromorphology, and multivariate statistics